yuanho-0211/11401_CS203A/studynote/hashfunction.md

 # Study Note: Hash Table

 ## Description
-Hash Table:The array structure where data (key–value pairs) are stored.Using a hash function to convert each key into an index.
+Hash Table: The array structure where data (key–value pairs) are stored.Using a hash function to convert each key into an index.

 ## Visualization
 ```c